RSE-Cambridge/iris-magnum/magnum-tour/README.md

     sudo mv ./kubectl /usr/local/bin/kubectl

-To access OpenStack APIs using the CLI you can create application credentials (ensuring to click the button marked as dangerous to allow magnum to create credetnails that are passed to kubernetes) that are downloaded as a clouds.yaml file.
+To access OpenStack APIs using the CLI you can create application credentials using OpenStak Horizon (ensuring to click the button marked as dangerous to allow magnum to create credetnails that are passed to kubernetes) that are downloaded as a clouds.yaml file.
 You can then do something like this to test everything is working correctly:

+    cp ~/Downloads/clouds.yml .
     export OS_CLOUD=openstack
     openstack coe cluster template list